Important: Policy for Repeating Courses has Changed

 10th-12th Grade Students

-Students in grades 10-12 are allowed to take only CSU and UC transferable classes.
-These courses are identified in the Ohlone College Catalog.
+Students in grades 10-12 are only allowed to take CSU and UC transferable classes.
+These courses are identified in the printed Class Schedule and the Ohlone College Catalog.
 10th-12th grade students will be able to register for classes approximately two weeks before the start of the term.

 10th-12th grade students will be required to submit their completed 10th-12th Grade application packet by: